Saturated de Rham-Witt complexes with unit-root coefficients: Definition and first properties

 The various $\iota^*$ maps here are the ones giving $\W\Omega^*_{R_i, \mathcal E_i}$, $M^*$, $N^*$, and $h_{i *} N^*$ the structure of de Rham--Witt modules.
 The square on the left commutes by construction of $\iota^*_{r, M}$, and the top and bottom regions commute by the constructions of $\iota^*_{r, h_{i*} N}$ and $\psi$ respectively.
 The commutativity of the outer region is precisely the statement that $\psi_i \colon \W\Omega^*_{R_i, \mathcal E_i} \to h_{i*} N^*$ is a morphism in $\dRWM_{R_i, \mathcal E_i}$.
 If this is the case for all $i$, then since

 it follows that the small triangular region commutes as well.
 But this is the statement that $\psi \colon M^* \to N^*$ is a morphism in $\dRWM_{R, \mathcal E}$.

 To complete the proof, we must show that $\psi$ is the unique map $M^* \to N^*$ in $\dRWM_{R, \mathcal E}$.
 But given any such $\psi$, we can reconstruct the diagram above, constructing $\psi_i$ from $\psi$ instead of the other way around.
 The commutativity of the small triangle implies that of the outer region, so the $\psi_i$ are morphisms of de Rham--Witt modules.
-The universal property of $\W\Omega^*_{R_i, \mathcal E_i}$ forces these to agree with our earlier maps $\psi_i$, which in turn forces $\psi$ to agree with our earlier $\psi$. \end{proof}
+The universal property of $\W\Omega^*_{R_i, \mathcal E_i}$ forces these to agree with our earlier maps $\psi_i$, which proves the uniqueness of $\psi$. \end{proof}